hyperledger/besu-docs/docs/public-networks/reference/genesis-items.md

 !!! note

-    We recommend specifying the latest milestone block for private networks.
+    In private networks, we recommend specifying the latest milestone block.
-    It is implied this includes the preceding milestones.
+    It's implied this includes the preceding milestones.
-    This ensures you are using the most up-to-date protocol and have access to the most recent opcodes.
+    This ensures you use the most up-to-date protocol and have access to the most recent opcodes.

 ## Fixed difficulty